AlexRmlt/ethicbot-rasa/data/nlu.md

 - He can refuse the offer to torture and [kill one](deed)[one](CARDINAL) of his colleagues.
 - Mary can, as asked by [Samuel](PERSON:samuel), go up to his fathers room in the hospital and smother his father with a pillow.
 - Mary could also refuse to help [Samuel](PERSON:samuel) and [refrain from killing](deed) his father.
+- As the baby's crying is going to summon the soldiers, [Jane](PERSON) could turn on the noisy furnace to block the sound.
+- She could also just let her baby cry and [do nothing](deed) to prevent the soldiers from hearing it.
+- As in the upper part of the ship, the remaining oxygen is too low for everyone to survive, [mark](PERSON) could release an an emergency access hatch between the upper and lower sections of the ship.
+- [Mark](PERSON:mark)[Mark](ORG) could also [refrain from](deed) releasing the hatch using the emergency switch to spare the life of [Jörg](PERSON)
+- [Molly](ORG:molly)[ coul](ORG:Molly)d push Katharina [from the ](ORG:Katharina)bridge and onto the tracks so that her large body stops the incoming trolley.
+- She could [refrain from pushing](deed) [Katharina](LOC) on the tracks and let the runaway trolley pass.
+- She could [refuse to](deed) give medical aid to the injured crewmember because there is not enough oxygen for all of them.
+- [Heather](ORG) could also give the medicine to [Herbert](PERSON) saving his life

 ## intent:positive
 - That would be positive for him